 By one.of.a.kind from AL

 I recently received my Drs.
 Foster and Smith mail order catalog and was looking into purchasing a travel carrier for my birds.
-The weather is getting nice and it would be great for them to join me outside in their carriers while I work in the garden.
-However, the prices nearly gave me a stroke!

 When running through a self cleaning cycle, the oven will get abnormally hot.
 Birds can be very sensitive to the fumes omitted during the self cleaning cycle.

-This is a guide about stocking an avian emergency kit.
+This is a page about stocking an avian emergency kit.
 Birds like other pets may at times need emergency first aid, either to easily treat a manageable injury or illness or until you can get to the vet.